neurobionics/opensourceleg/docs/tutorials/logging/getting_started.md

 # Getting Started with Logging

-The `opensourceleg` library provides a powerful logging system through the `Logger` class.
+The `opensourceleg` library provides a powerful logging system through the `Logger` class, which is built on top of the native `logging` module.
 This guide will introduce you to the basics of logging and help you get started.

 ## Overview

 The Logger class offers:

-- Standard logging levels (DEBUG, INFO, WARNING, ERROR, CRITICAL)
+- Standard logging levels (`DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`)
 - CSV data logging for variables
 - File and console output
 - Thread-safe operation